What Goes Into CAN/ULC-S561 Fire Monitoring?

 Fire Alarm Monitoring Signal Handling

-The CAN/ULC-S561 standard also regulates how alarms are to be handled when received at a Signals Receiving Centre.
-For example, fire alarms must be dispatched to a fire department within 30 seconds of receipt without pre-verification.
-Other alarm conditions also have time criteria attached (ex. trouble conditions and communication troubles must be dispatched within 5 minutes).
-The ULC will audit a SRC’s execution of these alarm handling criteria so they are held accountable to their performance by an independent third party.
+The CAN/ULC-S561 standard also governs how Signals Receiving Centres handle alarms.
+For instance, dispatching fire alarms to a fire department must occur within 30 seconds of receipt without pre-verification.
+Similarly, other alarm conditions, such as trouble conditions and communication troubles, must be dispatched within 5 minutes.
+The ULC will audit a SRC’s execution of these alarm handling criteria, holding them accountable to their performance through an independent third party.